pandulapeter/beagle/README.md

 * **ui-bottom-sheet** - Displays the debug menu as a modal bottom sheet (recommended).
 * **ui-dialog** - Displays the debug menu as a modal dialog (recommended).
 * **ui-drawer** - Displays the debug menu as a side navigation drawer (highly recommended).
-* **ui-view** - Displaying the debug menu View is your responsibility (not recommended: Beagle.show(), Beagle.hide(), the related VisibilityListener as well as the inset handling logic won't work out of the box).
+* **ui-view** - Displaying DebugMenuView is your responsibility (not recommended: shake to open, Beagle.show(), Beagle.hide(), the related VisibilityListener as well as the inset handling logic won't work out of the box).
 * **noop** - No UI, no logic.
 It has the same public API as all other variants, but it does nothing (this is intended for production builds).

 So for example if you prefer the Drawer UI, something like the following needs to be added to your module-level build.gradle file (check the widget below the code snippet for the latest version):